mburtless/gloo-mesh/docs/content/getting_started/openshift.md

 --set rbac-webhook.enabled=false
 --set enterprise-networking.enterpriseNetworking.floatingUserId=true \
 --set gloo-mesh-ui.dashboard.floatingUserId.floatingUserId=true \
---set gloo-mesh-ui.redis-dashboard.redisDashboard.floatingUserId=true
+--set gloo-mesh-ui.redis-dashboard.redisDashboard.floatingUserId=true \
+--set enterprise-networking.prometheus.server.securityContext=false
 ````

-In the example command above, Prometheus is disabled because it requires extra configuration.
-If you wish to install Gloo Mesh Enterprise with Prometheus enabled, consult the installation instructions [here]({{% versioned_link_path fromRoot="/guides/observability/metrics/#openshift-integration" %}}).
-The floatingUserId is needed for properer dashboard functionality in OpenShift.
-The disabling of rbac-webhook is meant to simplify the
+More information about the `--set` flags:
+* **Prometheus**: The security context for the default Prometheus instance is set to `false` because of a [Helm bug](https://github.com/helm/helm/issues/5184) where `null` values do not overwrite non-`null` subchart values.
+Although you see a Helm warning due to this setting, the rendered YAML file is still valid.
+Alternatively, you can [configure a custom Prometheus instance]({{% versioned_link_path fromRoot="/guides/observability/metrics/#using-a-custom-prometheus-instance" %}}).
-installation process.
-More context about that is provided [here]({{% versioned_link_path fromRoot="/getting_started/managed_kubernetes/#installing-the-gloo-mesh-management-components" %}}).
+* **RBAC**: Disabling the `rbac-webhook` simplifies the installation process.
+For more information, see the note about the role-based API in the [installation guide]({{% versioned_link_path fromRoot="/getting_started/managed_kubernetes/#installing-the-gloo-mesh-management-components" %}}).

 ### Verify install